EmoBanana/Catalyse/README.md

   - Interactive graphs and expandable data cards let you explore details on demand.

 - **Merchant-Specific Insights**:
-  - Each merchant is equipped with a personalized dashboard reflecting their own business data.
+  - Each merchant has a personalized dashboard reflecting their business data.
   - Supports focused decision-making with precise, relevant insights.

 - **Responsive Design**: